zqmillet/JournalAnalysis/Readme.md

 ![image](./Figures/ReviewTimeDistribution/IEEETransactionOnIndustrialInformatics.png)

+* The minimum review time is 1 Day,
+* The average review time is 245.3293 Days,
+* The maximum review time is 877 Days.
+*
 The page number distribution of [IEEE Transactions on Industrial Informatics][TII] is shown as following figure.

 ![image](./Figures/PageNumberDistribution/IEEETransactionOnIndustrialInformatics.png)

+* The minimum page number is 5,
+* The average page number is 11.4092,
+* The Maximum page number is 18.

 The relationship between review time and page number of [IEEE Transactions on Industrial Informatics][TII] is shown as following figure.